North Cascades Elk management

 WDFW and Tribal Co-managers conduct aerial surveys of the North Cascades Elk Herd (NCEH).
 The population estimate from the 2023 survey was 1,621 elk.
 The population objective from the 2018 herd plan is 1,700 - 2,000 elk.

-Please see the links below for additional updates and survey reports.
+Refer to the following links for additional updates and survey reports.